daisd-ai/FELA/README.md

 # FELA

+[Update 12.04.25] We are working hard on preparing the code.

-This repository is going to contain code for FELA end-toend entity linking.
+This repository is going to contain code for FELA end-to-end entity linking.